Work Hard, Stay Safe: Safety Tips for Construction Sites

 Section 240 is a unique NYS Labor Law that protects construction workers.

-The United States Occupational Safety and Health Administration is part of the Department of Labor, releases statistics on the health and safety of 130 million American workers.
+The United States Occupational Safety and Health Administration is part of the Department of Labor and releases statistics on the health and safety of 130 million American workers.

 New York State law states that construction accident damages include loss of earnings, medical expenses, compensation for pain and disability, and more.